Invicara/create-twinit-app/README.md

 # digitaltwin-factory

 create-twinit-app is made available as a part of the digitaltwin-factory open source community.
-Join the digitaltwin-factory community to gain access to a wealth of information and training material on how to use Twinit to accomplish your dgital twin goals.
+Join the digitaltwin-factory community to gain access to a wealth of information and training material on how to use Twinit to accomplish your digital twin goals.
 Membership in digitaltwin-factory open-source community includes access to self-led development courses for building applications using Twinit, access to the developer documentation for Twinit concepts, services, and APIs, access to open-source code modules and UI libraries to help accelerate and kick-start your projects, as well as access to a community of developers who develop using Twinit.
 For more information visit [https://invicara.com/](https://invicara.com/) and [https://twinit.com/](https://twinit.com/.)

 digitaltwin-factory sign up link coming soon!